 One of the great things about having a great company, is we attract great staff!
 Each year increasingly impressive resumes come across our desk as outdoor professionals new to Living Adventure are eager to come here for the excellent training and work atmosphere they have heard about.

-Our Management Team (updates on all 2017 staff coming soon!)
+Our Management Team (updates on 2018 management team & staff coming soon!)

 Heather, our year round office manager, is also a graduate of Northland College and a top notch academician.
 She keeps our systems running fluidly with a keen eye to detail.
 Her love of fishing keeps her close to the streams and on the ice in the winter.
 She is an avid skiier, and helps with racing and ski patrolling at Spirit Mountain in Duluth, MN.
 Multiple brass instruments, piano, and guitar make up her diverse musical repertoire.